Msaki: Career

 Msaki and Sun-El Musician collaborated on a single "Amandla", released on November 3, 2023.

 Towards the end of April 2024, Msaki and Tubatsi Moloi announced the album Synthetic Hearts (Part II).
 Two singles "Imini Yesithembiso" and "Green to Gold" were released on March 13, 2024.

 "Izinto Zobomi" was released on May 4, 2024, as second single.
 The album was released on May 24, 2024.

 In October 2024, Msaki announce Camagu in Symphony: 10 Years of Gratitude concert which was held at the SunBet Arena on December 12.

 2025-present: New music, Entropy EP

-Msaki announced their upcoming extended play Entropy with Jesse Clegg, and released "Wayside Lover" featuring Sjava as ep leads single on September 19.
+Msaki announced their collaborative extended play Entropy with Jesse Clegg, and released "Wayside Lover" featuring Sjava as ep leads single on September 19.

-The extended play is scheduled for release on January 23, 2026.
+The extended play was scheduled for release on January 23, 2026.
+Entropy was released on February 27, 2026.

 Television

 In early November 2021, she made her screen debut as guest judge on Idols South Africa season 17.

 In June 2024, Msaki joined uShuni Womhlaba, SABC 1 singing competition reality television show as a judge.